 Keep In Mind

 Some Customers Felt It Didn’t Hold Enough Heat

 A few customers commented on how thin the product is.
 Many felt it didn’t make any difference.

 |Dimensions||4 feet by 7 feet / 2 feet by 7 feet|

 5. Reflective Foil Water Tank Heater Insulation Jacket

 This insulation blanket is one of the most fire-resistant on the market.
 It’s all foil, and even though foil can burn, it isn’t as potentially hazardous as foam.

 It has a class 1/class A fire rating which means it won’t spread fire as quickly as other materials.
 The blanket is patented reflective foil, it reflects all the lost heat right back to the tank.

 You get a large kit complete with everything you need to fit the blanket to your heater.
-You will get 72 inches by 76 inches of foil to work with.
+Moreover, you will get 48 inches by 76 inches of foil to work with.
 You also get foil tape, foil spacers, and instructions to fit your blanket perfectly.

-The material is approximately 0.18-inches thick, and it consists of layers of foil with polyethylene bubbles in between.
+The material is approximately 0.19-inches thick, and it consists of layers of foil with polyethylene bubbles in between.
 The blanket fits 50 and 60-gallon tanks.